Ben Zinn: Academic career

-After missing an entrance exam for the Israeli Institute of Technology, Zinn moved to New York City to attend the New York University.
+After missing an entrance exam for Technion – Israel Institute of Technology, Zinn moved to New York City to attend the New York University.
 After spending four years at NYU, Zinn attended Stanford University and earned his M.S. degree.
 He then pursued graduate studies at Princeton University, where he received his Ph.D. in mechanical and aerospace engineering in 1966 after completing a doctoral dissertation titled "A theoretical study of nonlinear transverse combustion instability in liquid propellant rocket motors."
 He began his forty-year association with Georgia Tech in 1965.
 Zinn is a member of the National Academy of Engineering.
 Zinn was awarded the George Westinghouse Gold Medal by the American Society of Mechanical Engineers in 2006.
 Zinn also holds thirteen patents.
 Georgia Tech's combustion laboratory is named after Zinn.